cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 A progsnap data set may optionally contain a single students file, whose path (if present, relative to *BaseDir*) is `students.txt`.

 The students file specifies anonymized information about students in the course the data set represents.
-It contains the following lines in the following order:
+It contains the following lines:

 Tag name | Type of value | Occurrences | Comment
 -------- | ------------- | ----------- | -------